British singer Cliff Richard questioned again over alleged sex crimes

 After police revealed the late BBC presenter Jimmy Savile had used his fame to sexually abuse hundreds of victims over decades, detectives have launched a series of investigations into high-profile British celebrities over allegations of sex crimes.

-A number of household names have been jailed and there are ongoing inquiries into a string of claims that powerful figures including senior politicians were involved in pedophile rings.
+A number of household names have been jailed and there are ongoing inquiries into a string of claims that powerful figures including senior politicians were involved in paedophile rings.

-However, critics and well-known figures who have been arrested but later cleared of wrongdoing have said many of those accused are victims of a witch hunt, unfounded rumors or the claims of fantasists.
+However, critics and well-known figures who have been arrested but later cleared of wrongdoing have said many of those accused are victims of a witch hunt, unfounded rumours or the claims of fantasists.
+(Reporting by Michael Holden; editing by William Schomberg)